coinflex-exchange/v2/source/includes/_v2_websocket.md

 ## Subscriptions - Public

-All subscriptions to public channels does **not** require an authenticated websocket connection.
+All subscriptions to public channels do **not** require an authenticated websocket connection.

-Multiple subscriptions to different channels can be made within a single subscription command:
+Multiple subscriptions to different channels both public and private can be made within a single subscription command:

 `{"op": "subscribe", "args": ["<value1>", "<value2>",.....]}`

 ### Orderbook Depth